Skip to main content

 TARGET SOURCE FSTYPE OPTIONS

-<path> <name of shared volume> virtiofs rw,relatime
+<path-to-mount> <name of shared disk> virtiofs rw,relatime

 Running df shows correct provisioned capacity for the Shared Disk